oddlama/gentoo-install/README.md

 I highly recommend building a custom kernel and maybe encrypting your root filesystem.
 Have a look at the [Recommendations](#Recommendations) section.

+# Install

+Installing gentoo with this script is simple.

+1. Boot into the live system of your choice.
+As the script requires some utilities, I recommend using a live system where you can quickly install new software.
+   Any [Arch Linux](https://www.archlinux.org/download/) live iso works fine.
+2. Clone this repository
+3. Edit `gentoo-bootstrap/scripts/config.sh`, and particularily pay attention to the device which will be partitioned.
+The script will ask before partitioning, but better be safe than sorry.
+4. Execute `bash gentoo-bootstrap/install`.
+The script will tell you if your live system is missing any required software.

 ## Config

 The config file `scripts/config.sh` allows you to adjust some parameters of the installation.
 The most important ones will probably be the device to partition, and the stage3 tarball name to install.
-By default you will get hardened nomultilib
+By default you will get the hardened nomultilib profile without systemd.

 ### Using existing partitions